 Pay Tangible Personal Property Taxes

 Tangible personal property taxes are collected on an annual basis.
-They are ad valorem taxes, based on property values reported by each business, from which a final assessed value, as of January 1, is determined by the Property Appraiser.
+Taxes are determined by the value of the assets used in a business to get income.
+They are ad valorem taxes, based on property values reported by each business, from which a final assessed value, as of Jan.
+1, is determined by the property appraiser.

 Anyone in possession of assets on Jan.
 1 must file a tangible personal property tax form by April 1 of each year.

 - View tangible personal property tax information online by business name, address and folio

 The Property Appraiser’s Office assesses the value of tangible personal property and presents a certified tax roll to the Tax Collector.